Mackiovello/PublicNotes/post-commit-hooks.md

 AfterCommitInsert-Person
 ```

-If you invoke a Post-commit hook from inside a commit hook, it runs in an infinite loop until you run out of memory or something else stops the execution:
+If you invoke a post-commit hook from inside a commit hook, it runs in an infinite loop until you run out of memory or something else stops the execution:

 ```cs
 // This will cause an infinite loop once invoked